ivotron/popper2-paper/paper.md

 cluster (assuming they have access to one).
 Examples of these are Pachyderm [@novella_containerbased_2018], Argo[^argo] and Brigade[^brigade].
-The main drawback of these when compared to Popper is that the requirement of having access to a Kubernetes cluster.
+The main drawback of these when compared to Popper is the requirement of having access to a Kubernetes cluster.

 ### **Scientific workflow engines**

 Stable and mature scientific workflow engines such as Pegasus [@deelman_pegasus_2004], Taverna [@oinn_taverna_2004] and NextFlow [@ditommaso_nextflow_2017] have introduced native support for containers.
-Similarly to the previous category, these impose the requirement of needing a workflow engine deployment prior to being able to execute workflows.
+Similarly to the previous category, these assume a workflow engine deployment prior to being able to execute workflows.

 ### **Container-based package managers**

-While not proper workflow execution engines, container-based package managers such as category Snappy[^snappy], Flatpack[^flatpack] and AppImage[^appimage] can be employed to implement reproducible workflows.
-This alternative does not require users to specify their workflows using a workflow language (shell scripts suffice), but assumes that these package managers are available in the Host OS.
+While not proper workflow execution engines, container-based package managers such as Snappy[^snappy], Flatpack[^flatpack] and AppImage[^appimage] can be used to implement reproducible workflows.
+This alternative does not require users to specify workflows using a language (shell scripts suffice), but assumes that these package managers are available in the Host OS.

 [^argo]: <https://github.com/argoproj/argo>
 [^snappy]: <https://github.com/snapcore/snapd>